htl-leonding-project/rocketman/prototypes/actuator-controller/README.md

 * mqtt client in python: http://www.steves-internet-guide.com/into-mqtt-python-client/

 ## Description
 This program reads the position of an analog joystick using a MCP3008 ADC and sends it to a mqtt-broker that is running on localhost.
+Additional functionality might be added in the future.

 ## Running the application
 ### Raspberry Pi setup